RussellTaylor83/NerdQAxePlusPlus-Hashrate-Benchmark/README.md

 **Important Note:** Ambient temperature significantly affects these results.
 The optimal settings found may not work well if room temperature changes substantially.
 Re-run the benchmark if environmental conditions change.

 Always ensure proper cooling and monitor your device during benchmarking.
+## Benchmarking Process

+The tool follows this intelligent adaptive process:

+1. **Initialization:**
+   - Fetches current system settings and ASIC configuration
+   - Displays disclaimer and safety information
+   - Validates user-provided voltage and frequency parameters

+2. **Testing Loop:**
+   - Applies voltage/frequency settings and restarts system
+   - **Smart Stabilization (30-180 seconds):**
+     - Waits 30 seconds for initial restart
+     - Monitors temperature every 15 seconds
+     - Requires 3 consecutive stable readings (within 2°C)
+     - Verifies system is actively hashing
+     - Maximum wait: 180 seconds
+   - **Benchmark Period (300 seconds):**
+     - Collects samples every 15 seconds (20 total samples)
+     - Monitors temperature, power, voltage, and hashrate in real-time
+     - **Early Failure Detection:**
+       - After 75 seconds (5 samples), checks if hashrate < 50% of expected
+       - Monitors for rapid temperature rise (>10°C/min)
+       - Terminates early if configuration is clearly failing

 3. **Adaptive Algorithm:**
    - Calculates expected hashrate based on ASIC configuration
+   - Tracks tested combinations to prevent duplicates
-   - If hashrate is within 10% of expected (stable):
+   - **If hashrate is within 10% of expected (stable):**
      - Increases frequency by 20MHz and retests
+     - When max frequency is reached, increases voltage and resets frequency to explore higher voltage ranges
-   - If hashrate is below 90% of expected (unstable):
+   - **If hashrate is below 90% of expected (unstable):**
-     - Decreases frequency by 20MHz
-     - Increases voltage by 10mV
+     - Increases voltage by 10mV and retests same frequency
-     - Retests at adjusted settings
+     - If max voltage is reached, moves to next frequency
+   - Continues until both maximum voltage and maximum frequency are tested
-   - Stops when reaching thermal limits, power limits, or maximum safe values
+   - Stops when reaching thermal limits, power limits, or both maximums are explored

 4. **Data Collection:**
    - Records all successful test results
-   - Saves results after each iteration
+   - Saves results after each iteration (incremental saves)
    - Continues until limits are reached

 5. **Completion:**